Innovationen und bereichsübergreifendes, synchronisiertes Programmmanagement

-Over the years, Ansaldo Energia (AEN) has implemented a full-featured product lifecycle management (PLM) solution with Teamcenter® software from Siemens PLM Software.
+Over the years, Ansaldo Energia (AEN) has implemented a full-featured product lifecycle management (PLM) solution with Teamcenter® software from Siemens Digital Industries Software.
 Teamcenter has been progressively extended to handle data for component design, configuration management, product classification, and configuration and document management.
 The next step is to integrate plant engineering and service.

 AEN is a full-cycle, integrated operator, with the capabilities to build turnkey power plants on green field sites using its own technologies and its own independent design, production, construction, commissioning and service resources.
 Italy’s largest manufacturer of turbines and thermal power plants is divided into three main product lines: gas turbines, steam turbines and generators.
 For AEN, PLM is a vital and strategic tool to manage information, processes and resources in order to support the entire plant lifecycle.

 Today, all applications are used in conjunction with Teamcenter, which provides significant benefits in cost savings and organizational efficiency.